LSD Toxicity

 Psychoactive effects

 LSD causes changes in thought, mood, and perception, with minimal effects on memory and orientation.
 The drug primarily produces so-called pseudohallucinations, which are illusions derived from the misinterpretation of actual experiences.
-These include synesthesias, in which the transposition of certain sensory modes occurs, creating an experience known as sensory crossover .
+These include synesthesias, in which the transposition of certain sensory modes occurs, creating an experience known as sensory crossover.
 For example, the perception of a sound evoked by a visual image or the impression of hearing colors or feeling sounds would be considered a synesthesia.
 True hallucinations occur as well; visual hallucinations are the most common.

 Exposure to LSD causes pleasant and unpleasant emotions, but the overall effects are unpredictable and vary with the ingested amount, the user’s personality and mood, individual expectations, and surroundings.
-Users are typically aware that visual, auditory, and olfactorial perceptions are distorted and unreal; however, acute adverse drug effects can include panic reactions, psychoses, and major depression.[11]
+Users are typically aware that visual, auditory, and olfactory perceptions are distorted and unreal; however, acute adverse drug effects can include panic reactions, psychoses, and major depression.[16]

-One case report describes a young man under the influence of LSD and alcohol who amputated his testicles.[12]
+In persons who are on the edge of mental illness (eg, with a predisposition to schizophrenia), exposure to LSD can trigger psychotic episodes.
+One case report describes a young man under the influence of LSD and alcohol who amputated his testicles.[18]

 Synthesis and preparation

 LSD can be synthesized from easily obtainable chemicals or from naturally occurring substances.
 Ergotamine alkaloids produced from a fungus that grows on rye and other grains contain lysergic acid.
-Lysergic acid amide (LSA), a Schedule III substance, is found in the seeds of morning glories and Hawaiian baby woodrose.
+Lysergic acid amide (LSA), a schedule III substance, is found in the seeds of morning glories and Hawaiian baby woodrose.
 LSD is produced as a crystalline powder and then mixed with various binding agents.

 Potency